Kurento/kurento-room/README.md

        }
     }

-All of theese properties can be overwritten on the command-line when starting the demo server:
+These properties can be overwritten on the command-line when starting the demo server:

 ```